- What happens after treatment for cancer of the esophagus?

 If cancer does recur, treatment will depend on where the cancer is, what treatments you’ve had before, and your overall health.
 For more information on how recurrent cancer is treated, see the section “Recurrent cancer of the esophagus.”
 For more general information on dealing with a recurrence, you may also want to see our document When Your Cancer Comes Back: Cancer Recurrence.

 Help for trouble swallowing, nutrition, and pain

 Palliative treatments are aimed at helping to relieve the symptoms of esophagus cancer, rather than trying to cure the cancer.
 In some cases they are used along with other treatments that focus on curing the cancer, but palliative treatments are often used in people with advanced cancer to help improve their quality of life.

 Cancer of the esophagus often causes trouble swallowing, which can lead to weight loss and weakness due to poor nutrition.
 A team of doctors and nutritionists can work with you to provide nutritional supplements and information about your individual nutritional needs.
 This can help you maintain your weight and nutritional intake.
 For more information and nutrition tips for during and after cancer treatment, see our document Nutrition for the Person With Cancer During Treatment: A Guide for Patients and Families.

 There are many ways to control pain caused by cancer of the esophagus.
 If you have pain, tell your cancer care team right away, so they can give you prompt and effective pain management.
-For more information, see our document Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+For more information, see our document Guide to Controlling Cancer Pain.